 If you’re prospecting for a group of people in the same company, you don’t need to create one video for each of them.

 Although it’s nice to personalize videos, it’s good to be practical, too.
 Your prospects will most likely decide as a team.
 That means you’d be wasting your time and resources if you created one video for each team member.
 Make sure, though, that you customize the video to the needs of their organization.
+Also, consider the option of using an AI Video Generator, which allows you to quickly create multiple versions with subtle adjustments that align with the organization’s specific goals.

 In other words, keep things personal but at scale.